Jungle Flowers

 Beware of extremes: If left to dry out completely, the leaves will droop and may start to fall off.
 Overwatering, on the other hand, causes stem and root rot.

-☀️ Light
+Light

 Placement: Very bright, but indirect light is ideal.
-It will thrive on an east or west-facing window.
+It will thrive well on an east or west-facing window.

-🌡️ Temperature and Air
+Temperature and Air

 Ideal temperature: 18–24 °C. It does not tolerate large temperature fluctuations or drafts.
 The temperature should never drop below 15 °C.

-🌿 Fertilizing and Growth
+Fertilization and Growth

 Growth: It has an upright growth habit.
-After flowering, it is good to lightly prune the plant to maintain a dense and compact shape and prevent the lower parts of the stem from becoming bare.
+After flowering, it is good to prune the plant lightly to maintain a dense and compact shape and prevent the lower parts of the stem from becoming bare.

-🧽 Substrate
+Substrate

 It needs a rich but very well-draining mix.